 Attendance: Attendance is mandatory.
 Students must not have unexcused absences and may

-an in-depth examination of inquiry highlighting different scientific, translational, and clinical
+provide an in-depth examination of inquiry highlighting different scientific, translational, and

-research approaches.
-We will learn techniques to read research articles and create proper
+clinical research approaches.
+We will learn techniques to read research articles and create

-citations via OHSU library research databases.
-In addition to the lectures, reading and videos to
+proper citations via OHSU library research databases.
+In addition to the lectures, readings

 Mentors: During the first several weeks of the program, research faculty who serve as mentors will present their research interests via pre-recorded videos.
 Students will be asked to submit a list of at least 3 mentors with whom they are interested in working.
 It will not be possible to pair all students with their first mentor choice.
 We use a first-come, first-serve system with the caveat that a student must be in good standing to earn a mentor (i.e., regular attendance and homework completion).
 It is always possible that we might not have enough mentors for every student, and this is the main reason that we are not able to accept all students who apply.
 PSI mentors expect a high-quality work ethic from students.

 Oral Presentations: Each student will prepare two presentations during the second half of the semester.
 One will be a "journal club" presentation of a published scientific article and the second will be a presentation of the research proposal developed by the student.
 Both of these presentations are required and will be completed with the assistance of the mentor.

 Written Proposal: Each student will prepare a written document detailing their research proposal.
 This will be in the format of a grant application commonly used by the scientific community.
 A written research proposal is required.
 All written research proposals will be evaluated by a PSI program director and sent back to the student with feedback.